-Art (Optional):
+Middle School Art (Optional):

-In GAAQ we teach art through TAB-Choice.
-Teaching for Artistic Behavior (TAB) is a teaching philosophy for providing learners with personally meaningful, authentic art education.
+In GAAQ we teach art by providing learners with personally meaningful, authentic art education.
 By asking (and answering) the question "what do artists do?" students explore art and the art world through the eyes, hands, hearts and minds of artists.
 In our studio-classroom, students are introduced to the tools, materials, techniques and styles of artists, through brief, whole-group lessons.
 Later, lessons are targeted to the observed needs and interests of students and provide differentiated learning opportunities for our diverse student body.
 Lessons are kept short to maximize studio-time and allow students to delve deeply into their artwork.
 Time is set aside for evaluation and assessment through a variety of formats including; group sharing times, written artist statements, self and peer evaluation, and the selection and preparation of artwork for display.